MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 az network nsg --help
 ```

+## Find examples

+If you prefer to learn Azure CLI syntax by seeing tested published examples, there are two indexes of topic content:

+* [Samples index A to Z](./samples-index.md).
+The samples index provides a list of Azure CLI samples sorted by [subject area](./samples-index.md?tabs=service), [reference group](./samples-index.md?tabs=command), and [GitHub repository](./samples-index.md?tabs=github).

+* [Topic index A to Z](./reference-docs-index.md).
+Use your keyboard `find` shortcut keys, like
+  `Ctrl + F`, to drop quickly to the reference command group you are interested in.

+## Use tab completion

-The CLI has full tab completion for commands under the bash shell.
+The CLI has full tab completion for commands in a Bash environment.
+To enable tab completion in a PowerShell environment, see [Enable tab completion in PowerShell](./install-azure-cli-windows.md#enable-tab-completion-in-powershell).

-## Globally available arguments
+## Be aware of globally available arguments

 There are some arguments that are available for every command.